MilaNLProc/contextualized-topic-models/README.rst

     pip install -U contextualized_topic_models

-Contextual neural topic models can be easily instantiated using few parameters (although there is a wide range of parameters you can use to change the behaviour of the neural topic model).
-When you generate embeddings with BERT remember that there is a maximum length and for documents that are too long some words will be ignored.

 An important aspect to take into account is which network you want to use: the one that combines BERT and the BoW or the one that just uses BERT.
 It's easy to swap from one to the other: